In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Start cooking the vegetables

 Finish the chicken and vegetables

-- Strip the parsley leaves from the stems; coarsely chop the leaves and set aside for garnish.
-Remove the pot from the heat, stir in the thyme, and season to taste with salt and pepper.
+- Strip the parsley leaves from the stems; coarsely chop the leaves for garnish.